sn3kyJ3di/DarkFusion/README.md

     - Choose "Run as administrator" to execute the script.

 6. **Install Darknet**:
-   - There are various verions of Darknet available, at the time this readme was written, the HANK-AI/Darknet version was the most active and is the suggested version.
+   - There are various verions of Darknet available - at the time this readme was written, the HANK-AI/Darknet version was the most active and is the suggested version.
 You can elect to use a different version, but your setup might be more complex

    #### Darknet Options